BatteryJuicy/operating-systems/hy345/ask1/README.md

 ### Overview
-This shell reads multiple commands and stores each command (seperated by <;>) in a linked list where each node contains:
+This shell reads multiple commands and stores each command (seperated by <;> and/or <\n> in the case of if/for) in a linked list where each node contains:
   - A string of the whole command with null terminators between each argument/flag
   - an array of char* to each string above
 For each command: